Springtime Safety Tips

 Let Your Garden Grow—With Care

-Pet parents, take care—fertilizers, insecticides and herbicides keep our plants and lawns healthy and green, but their ingredients may be dangerous if your pet ingests them.
+Fertilizers, insecticides and herbicides keep our plants and lawns healthy and green, but their ingredients may be dangerous to pets.
 Always store these products in out-of-the-way places and follow label instructions carefully.
 Many popular springtime plants—including rhododendron and azaleas—are also highly toxic to pets and can prove fatal if eaten.
 Check out our full list—of toxic and non-toxic plants for your home and garden.

 Ah-Ah-Achoo!